aqsmith02/paper-betting-tracker/README.md

 # Paper Betting Tracker

 This project is an automated system that tracks "paper" sports bets (no money is actually placed, just recorded for analysis) and results using Python scripts and CSV files.
-It fetches live odds from The-Odds-API, analyzes profitable bets using several strategies, and logs results for further analysis.
+It fetches live odds from The-Odds-API, finds profitable bets using several strategies, and logs results for further analysis.
 Currently, only moneyline/head-to-head bets are considered, and only North Carolina books are "placed" on.
 All sports leagues provided by The-Odds-API are considered for betting.
 Data collection for the below results began October 11th, 2025.
 This project is inspired by the following paper published by Kaunitz, Zhong, and Kreiner: https://arxiv.org/vc/arxiv/papers/1710/1710.02824v1.pdf.

 ## Results
 ![Chart](codebase/analysis/profit_over_time/profit_over_time_all_strategies.png)